offensive-packaging/documentation/llvm-defaults/index.md

                         Tells the debugger to read in and execute the lldb commands in the given file, before any file has been loaded.
    --source-on-crash <file>
                         When in batch mode, tells the debugger to source this file of lldb commands if the target crashes.
-   --source-quietly     Tells the debugger to execute this one-line lldb command before any file has been loaded.
+   --source-quietly     Tells the debugger not to echo commands while sourcing files or one-line commands provided on the command line.
    --source <file>      Tells the debugger to read in and execute the lldb commands in the given file, after any file has been loaded.
    -S <value>           Alias for --source-before-file -s <value>           Alias for --source
    -x                   Alias for --no-lldbinit

  OPTIONS:
    --arch <architecture> Tells the debugger to use the specified architecture when starting and running the program.
    -a <value>            Alias for --arch --capture-path <filename>
                          Tells the debugger to use the given filename for the reproducer.
    --capture             Tells the debugger to capture a reproducer.
    --core <filename>     Tells the debugger to use the full path to <filename> as the core file.
    -c <value>            Alias for --core
    --debug               Tells the debugger to print out extra information for debugging itself.
    -d                    Alias for --debug
    --editor              Tells the debugger to open source files using the host's "external editor" mechanism.
    -e                    Alias for --editor
    --file <filename>     Tells the debugger to use the file <filename> as the program to be debugged.
    -f <value>            Alias for --file
    --help                Prints out the usage information for the LLDB debugger.
    -h                    Alias for --help --no-use-colors       Do not use colors.
-   --replay <filename>    Tells the debugger to replay a reproducer from <filename>.
    --reproducer-generate-on-exit
                          Generate reproducer on exit.
-   --reproducer-no-generate-on-signal
-                          Don't generate reproducer when a signal is received.
-   --reproducer-no-verify Disable the reproducer verification.
-   --reproducer-no-version-check
-                          Disable the reproducer version check.
    --version             Prints out the current version number of the LLDB debugger.
    -v                    Alias for --version
    -X                    Alias for --no-use-color

  REPL:
    -r=<flags>     Alias for --repl=<flags>